taektay/ee106/docs/lab8.rst

 Connection with the robot
 ----------

-As we saw in Lab 1, one of the ways to connect on the robot is via Secure SHell (SSH).
-Thus, in this case you need first to connect to the local Wi-Fi router (for further information please ask the Teaching Assistant) and then on the robot.
+As we saw in Lab 1, one of the ways to connect to the robot is via Secure SHell (SSH).
+Thus, in this case, you need first to connect to the local Wi-Fi router (for further information please ask the Teaching Assistant) and then to the robot.
 To connect to the robot, you can open an SSH connection terminal,

   .. code-block:: bash

     ssh X@10.40.2.21

 and provide the password `X`.
-Since you are connected on the remote shell of the robot, you can navigate in the `~/catkin_ws` folder of its ROS workspace.
-To execute your locally saved ROS node, you need first to secure copy (`scp`) it in the robot's directory and the execute it.
+Since you are connected to the remote shell of the robot, you can navigate in the `~/catkin_ws` folder of its ROS workspace.
+To execute your locally saved ROS node, you need first to secure copy (`scp`) it in the robot's directory and then execute it.
 Thus, open a terminal in your VMware and execute,

   .. code-block:: bash